adam-p/yesterday-i-learned/ansible.md

 # Uses

 * Even without installing anything or using any playbooks, `ansible webservers -m ping` will ping all of your servers under your webserver section of your inventory file.
+That's because ansible comes with some number of utilities, `ping` included.
+See the full list with `ls -laR /usr/share/ansible/`.